Reporting opens on Friday mornings at 10am ET and remains open until 2pm ET on Tuesdays (100 hours a week).

 - Click the ADD option at the bottom of the list where you tried to search for the Artist.

 - Enter band names that include an ampersand (&) with AND instead (i.e. NICK CAVE AND THE BAD SEEDS, not NICK CAVE & THE BAD SEEDS).
 This is a requirement in the system.
-It won’t let you use ampersands in the artist section, They can still be used in the Title section though.
+It won’t let you use ampersands in the artist section, They can still be used in the Title and label sections though.

 - For artists with the word ‘THE’ beginning their name, enter the next word of their band name first, then a comma and then THE (i.e.: NOTWIST, THE, not THE NOTWIST).
-This rule does NOT extend to foreign bands (i.e.: Os Mutantes or Les Garcons De La Plage).
+This rule does not extend to foreign bands (i.e.: Os Mutantes or Les Garcons De La Plage) nor does it extend to the Title and Label columns.

-- Enter the Title & Label with only the first letter of each word capitalized (Not all capped, please).
+- Enter the Title & Label with the first letter of each word capitalized (Not all capped and not all lower case, please).
+This includes connecting/linking words like and, or, a, to, if, a, etc. Entries added that do not follow this formatting are purged from the system weekly.

-Even if you are only playing one song from an album that is out (or has been officially announced), please report the full album in the Title section, Cumulative play for any track from an album is combined to make sure all spins are counted as a whole.
+- Even if you are only playing one song from an album that is out, please report the full album in the Title section, Cumulative play for any track from an album is combined to make sure all spins are counted as a whole.

 - Please don’t just click ‘Self-Released’ if you don’t know the label.
 Take a moment to find out what the label actually is.
-Using amazon.com and searching their Digital Music category is an easy way to find out a release’s label.
+Using amazon.com and searching their Digital Music category or looking it up on iTunes is an easy way to find out a release’s label.
 We rely on you to help keep the database accurate when you enter your own titles so we hope you will do your part.

 - For Various Artists Compilations, place the Comp title in the Artist section and click the VARIOUS ARTISTS button.
 That will add VARIOUS ARTISTS to the Record section.
 We know this seems counter intuitive, but for the sake of looking up titles, it makes it much easier to find the title you are looking for doing it this way.